Braiding Knots in Contact 3-Manifolds: Braiding Knots in contact 3-manifolds

-First, note that we can arrange the monodromy map $\phi$ to fix the singularities on the cutting page, by thinking of $\phi$ as of a composition of Dehn twists away from these points.
-For isolated values of $\theta$, $X_t$ might exhibit connections between hyperbolic singularities.
-With these said, $\mathcal{S}$ has a $CW$ structure with\\ 1-skeleton: union of $\{x\}\times [0,1]$ for singular points $x$, and connections between hyperbolic singularities\\ 2-skeleton: union of stable submanifolds of hyperbolic singularities.
+First, note that we can arrange the monodromy map $\phi$ to fix the singularities on the cutting page, by thinking of $\phi$ as a composition of Dehn twists away from these points.
+For isolated values of $\theta$, $X_{t_0}$ might exhibit connections between hyperbolic singularities.
+With that said, $\mathcal{S}$ has a $CW$ structure with\\ 1-skeleton: union of $\{x\}\times [0,1]$ for singular points $x$, and connections between hyperbolic singularities\\ 2-skeleton: union of stable submanifolds of hyperbolic singularities.

-We want to arrange $K$ in such a way that the bad arcs of $K$ (where the knot is not braided) are disjoint from $\mathcal{S}$.
-We introduce wrinkles along $K$ as in Figure 2.
+We want to arrange $K$ in such a way that the bad arcs of $K$ (where $K$ is not braided) are disjoint from $\mathcal{S}$.
+Figure \ref{wrinkleA} depicts a bad arc of $K$.
+At the point $p$ which lies on the bad arc, $K$ intersects the contact plane $\xi_p$ positively, and it intersects the page negatively (the positive normal vectors to the contact plane and page are shown by arrows).
+We introduce wrinkles along $K$ as in Figure \ref{wrinkleA}.
 See below for the explicit definition.

 The wrinkles may increase the number of arcs where the link is not braided but this is fine, as these new arcs avoid $\mathcal{S}$.